 Vegan 4th of July Desserts

 If you’ve tried this 4th of July vegan appetizer, please rate the recipe and leave me a comment below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST to see more delicious vegan recipes!

 Vegan Star-Spangled Skewers

 - Small star-shaped cutter

 - 1 medium watermelon, cut into 24 stars

 - 24 blueberries

-- 7 oz block of vegan feta (I used Violife feta)
+- 7 oz block of vegan feta (I recommend Violife feta)

 - 2-3 tbsp balsamic glaze

-- Drizzle balsamic glaze over the skewers and serve cold.
+- Drizzle balsamic glaze over the skewers right before you serve it.

 - If you don't like vegan feta, you could substitute baked tofu cubes instead.